 Is there anything more frustrating than getting slow access to the internet?
 That too when you know you are paying for fast internet connection and may be it is just your web browser which might be having a tough day.
 While we are at it, is there any way for people who have opted for slow internet plans to cut down on some resources and pace up their browsing speed?

-Worry not, as it turns out fixing your web browser to reshape it to get the maximum out of it isn’t a tough nut to crack.
+Worry not; as it turns out, fixing your web browser to reshape it to get the maximum out of it isn’t a tough nut to crack.
 Here are some add-ons and other tools that will help you fix your gateway to the internet.

 Clear the cache

 To clear the cache, almost every browser facilitates that option in its settings.
-But if you are one of those people who don’t like getting into much details, you could use a freeware utility such as CCleaner, tick the Cache and hit Run Cleaner.
+But if you are one of those people who don’t like getting into many details, you could use a freeware utility such as CCleaner, tick the Cache and hit Run Cleaner.

 Kill idle tabs wasting memory

-While this sight leaves you with a good first impression, it doesn’t necessarily hold well on the memory.
+While this sight leaves you with a good first impression, it doesn’t necessarily hold well in the memory.
 The more tabs you have opened in any active session, the more network as well as system resources it will share.
-To prevent such clumsy experience, there are many extensions that could bail you out of this.
+To prevent such a clumsy experience, there are many extensions that could bail you out of this.
 TooManyTabs for Chrome is one of the most functional ones around.
 It is available for Firefox users as well.
 It lets you stop, suspend, and freeze any page whenever you want.
 You can also save the page’s state and open it when you want to use it again.

 Speeding up network speed of Firefox